 What documents will I need to present for boarding?

-All passengers must have valid identification papers and the necessary visas in their possession, according to their nationality and the countries they will be visiting.
+All passengers must have valid identification papers, the necessary visas in their possession and yellow fever vaccination certificate, according to their nationality and the countries they will be visiting.
 When you arrive on board, you will be asked to present the identification you used when filling out your pre-departure information sheet.
 This will be kept until the end of the cruise, for the ship’s officers to present to customs officials in each port of call.
 Should you need your identification back to visit a port of call, it is at your disposal at Reception, where you will have to return it as soon as you are back on the ship.

 What is the disembarkation procedure?

 Instructions and information regarding disembarkation at the end of your cruise will be communicated to you in the daily programme and at Reception.
 Please read them carefully.

 Our pre and post cruise programmes enable you to anticipate or extend your trip.
 Ranging a from half-day to several days, these programmes allow you to discover a little more about the region through fascinating visits, without having to worry about logistical details such as flights, meals, hotels and guides.